 Outdated software is one of the most common entry points for attackers.
 Regularly update your server’s operating system, control panel, and any installed applications to patch vulnerabilities.
 Enable automatic updates whenever possible, or set up a schedule to manually check for updates.

-Subscribe to security mailing lists or forums related to your server’s operating system (e.g., Ubuntu, CentOS) to stay informed about the latest patches and vulnerabilities.
+Subscribe to security mailing lists or forums related to your server’s operating system (e.g., Ubuntu, CentOS) to stay informed about the latest vulnerabilities and patches.

 A firewall acts as the first line of defense by filtering incoming and outgoing traffic.
 Configure your server’s firewall to allow only necessary traffic and block unauthorized access.
 Popular firewall tools include:

-Weak passwords and authentication methods are a major security risk.
+Weak authentication is a major security risk.
 Strengthen your server’s authentication by:

-Even with the best security measures, no system is completely immune to attacks or failures.
-Regular backups ensure that you can quickly restore your server in case of an incident.
-Follow these best practices for backups:
+Even with the best security measures, no system is 100% immune to attacks.
+Regular backups ensure you can recover your data in case of a breach or hardware failure.
+Follow these best practices: